Unboxed-Software/solana-course/content/solana-nft.md

 The metadata should include the following attributes:

-- `"name"` the name of the NFT that will display on-chain
+- `name` the name of the NFT that will display on-chain
-- `"symbol"` the optional symbol of the NFT that will display on-chain
+- `symbol` the optional symbol of the NFT that will display on-chain
-- `"description"` the description of NFT
+- `description` the description of NFT
-- `"seller_fee_basis_points"` the fee collected on sale of the NFT split between the creators
+- `seller_fee_basis_points` the fee collected on sale of the NFT split between the creators
-- `"image"` the file name of the corresponding image that the NFT will display
+- `image` the file name of the corresponding image that the NFT will display
-- `"attributes"` the attributes of the NFT
+- `attributes` the attributes of the NFT
-- `"properties"` the creators that share of seller fee basis points.
+- `properties` the creators that share of seller fee basis points.
 If there multiple creators, the total “share” must add to 100
-- `"collection"` the “name” and “family” of the NFT collection
+- `collection` the “name” and “family” of the NFT collection

 The metadata file will look something like the following: